jcolag/entropy-arbitrage/2025-10-27-audiovisual.md

 * Ignore for ToC
 {:toc}

-Today, we celebrate the [World Day for Audiovisual Heritage](https://en.wikipedia.org/wiki/World_Day_for_Audiovisual_Heritage), highlighting the need for preservation of audio and visual works, pushing for and celebrating accessibility of such archives, the relationship to other heritage issues, and so forth.
+Today, we celebrate the {% wiki World_Day_for_Audiovisual_Heritage|World Day for Audiovisual Heritage|en %}, highlighting the need for preservation of audio and visual works, pushing for and celebrating accessibility of such archives, the relationship to other heritage issues, and so forth.

 ![An early filmstrip projector with integrated record player](/blog/assets/Dukane-Record-Automatic-Filmstrip-Projector.png "I first realized that I had gotten significantly older at a previous job where a colleague had concerns about teleconferencing in one of their advisors for their PhD thesis, and I suggested having them synchronizing the presentation slides with a beep like filmstrips...only for the entire group to stare at me as if I made up a bunch of words...")